akenofu/HackAllTheThings/README.md

 # Hack All The Things
 ***
 ## About
 Cheatsheets, References and notes on various red teaming/pentesting topics.

+> For a more up to date and comprenhensive notes switch to the dev branch.
+However, note that the dev branch has notes in the works so they are very likely to be non-comprenhensive and unreadable at times.

 <br>